Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 - [Sequencing results metadata](https://docs.google.com/spreadsheets/d/1IyNShMHu0IDbwij4ZdcXtOh5_V53KBcwu1i70Dfaa3g/edit?usp=sharing)

 > ## Exercise
->Use the padlet to discuss:
+> Think about the following and add your ideas to the Padlet:
 > 1. How are the samples organised?
-> 2. Are you are to relate file names to the sample names you submitted?
+> 2. Are you able to relate file names to the sample names you submitted?
-> 3. What do the \_R1/\_R2 extensions mean in the file names?
+> 3. What do the \_R1/\_R2 extensions mean in the 'filename' column?
 > 4. What does the '.gz' extension on the filenames indicate?
 > 5. What is the total file size - what challenges might this create?
+>
+> Don't worry if you're not sure about an answer - just have a go!
+If you have time, you can use the internet to look up an answer to question 4.
 >
 > > ## Solution
 > >